tjgillis/sdk-ios/README.markdown

 	-(void)requestDidGetContent:(PHPublisherContentRequest *)request;

 #### Preparing to show a content view
-If there is content for this placement, it is be loaded at this point.
+If there is content for this placement, it is loaded at this point.
 An overlay view appears over your app and a spinner indicates that the content is loading.
 Depending on the transition type for your content, your view may or may not be visible at this time.
 If you haven't done this, you should mute any sounds and pause any animations in your app.

 	-(void)request:(PHPublisherContentRequest *)request contentWillDisplay:(PHContent *)content;